Ukrainian language

-Ukrainian (українська мова, [ʊkrɐˈjinʲsʲkɐ ˈmɔwɐ]) is an East Slavic language of the Indo-European language family, spoken primarily in Ukraine.
-It is the native language of Ukrainians.
+Ukrainian (українська мова, [ʊkrɐˈjinʲsʲkɐ ˈmɔwɐ]) is an East Slavic language, spoken primarily in Ukraine.
+It is the first (native) language of a large majority of Ukrainians.

 Written Ukrainian uses the Ukrainian alphabet, a variant of the Cyrillic script.
-The standard Ukrainian language is regulated by the National Academy of Sciences of Ukraine (NANU; particularly by its Institute for the Ukrainian Language), the Ukrainian language-information fund, and Potebnia Institute of Linguistics.
-Comparisons are often drawn to Russian, another East Slavic language, but there is more mutual intelligibility with Belarusian.
+The standard language is studied by the National Academy of Sciences of Ukraine and Potebnia Institute of Linguistics.
+Comparisons are often made between Ukrainian and Russian, another East Slavic language, yet there is more mutual intelligibility with Belarusian, and a closer lexical distance to West Slavic Polish and South Slavic Bulgarian.

-Ukrainian is a descendent of Old East Slavic, a language spoken in the medieval state of Kievan Rus'.
+Ukrainian is a descendant of Old East Slavic, a language spoken in the medieval state of Kievan Rus.
 In the Grand Duchy of Lithuania, the language developed into Ruthenian, where it became an official language, before a process of Polonization began in the Polish–Lithuanian Commonwealth.
-By the 18th century, Ruthenian diverged into regional variants and the modern Ukrainian language developed in the territory of present-day Ukraine.
+By the 18th century, Ruthenian diverged into regional variants, and the modern Ukrainian language developed in the territory of present-day Ukraine.
 Russification saw the Ukrainian language banned as a subject from schools and as a language of instruction in the Russian Empire, and continued in various ways in the Soviet Union.
-However, through folk songs, itinerant musicians, and prominent authors, the language maintained a strong base in Western Ukraine.
+Even so, the language continued to see use throughout the country, and remained particularly strong in Western Ukraine.